-To provide comprehensive fiduciary services, we work closely and seamlessly with our colleagues in other areas of the firm who have experience related to employee benefit plan fiduciary issues, including investment-related matters.
-These groups include the investment management, business and finance (including securities lawyers), and tax controversy and planning teams.
+To provide comprehensive fiduciary services, we work closely and seamlessly with our colleagues who have experience related to employee benefit plan fiduciary issues, including investment-related matters.
+These groups include our investment management, business and finance (including securities lawyers), and tax controversy and planning teams.

-Notably, we also partner with our ERISA and employee benefits litigation area, which is a separate area comprising approximately 40 seasoned employee benefits litigators.
-The group handles cases of alleged breaches of fiduciary duty, including those related to 401(k) stock drop, and fees and expenses matters.
+Notably, we also partner with our ERISA and employee benefits litigation practice, a separate area comprising approximately 40 seasoned employee benefits litigators.
+This team handles cases of alleged breaches of fiduciary duty, including those related to 401(k) stock drop, and fees and expenses matters.
 Incorporating the lessons learned from our benefits litigators, we provide clients with effective risk-mitigation advice.